US Capitol security worked against one threat, but vulnerabilities remain against a crowd

 But unlike on Jan.
 6, the security worked on April 3.
 They kept the fight outside.

 It is beyond tragic that Evans died.
-It’s calamitous that only four Capitol police officers have ever perished defending America’s seat of government – and two have paid the ultimate sacrifice in less than three months.
+It’s calamitous that four Capitol police officers have ever perished defending America’s seat of government – and two have paid the ultimate sacrifice in less than three months.
 Officer Brian Sicknick died shortly after the Jan.
 6 riot.
 Officer Jacob Chestnut and Detective John Gibson died in July 1998 after a crazed gunman stormed the Capitol.

 But this time, the protocols worked and kept Capitol Hill safe – thanks in part to Evans’ sacrifice.